pjarzyniak/modseven-database/README.md

 `composer require modseven/database` ..that's it.

+### Configuration

+Copy the file(s) from `vendor/modseven/database/conf/` to your `application/conf` folder.
+Modify them as needed.
+Caution: In Koseven the configurations get combined with each other starting from `APPATH` to `SYSPATH` this is *NOT* the case anymore so make sure you copy all contents of the configuration file.

 ### Usage

 Namespace is `\Modseven\Database`, except that it works pretty much like the original one form Kosevevn - [Doku](https://koseven.ga/documentation/database/)